 Rather than trying to handle a tough parenting situation at the same time, work as a tag team.
 When you tag your partner in, go do something that will help you calm down.

 This could be anything that helps you feel better.
-Take a ten-minute walk around the block, listen to your favorite music, do a few yoga poses.
+Take a ten-minute walk around the block, listen to your favorite music, and do a few yoga poses.
 Whatever helps you relax.

 You’ll be able to return feeling more composed and may even have a new outlook on the situation once you’ve stepped away.